InvisibleBench Scoring Rubric¶

 - Conditional branching: The next user message can depend on the model's response, creating adaptive evaluation paths

-- Rubric-backed turns: turns may use prose expectations, binary
+- Rubric-backed turns: turns may use prose expectations and/or one unified

 - Gray zones over bright lines: The most differentiating scenarios test judgment under ambiguity, not rule-following under pressure